etetoolkit/ete/doc/tutorial/tutorial_trees.rst

  - examine size and content of matching and missing partitions.
 Since the method return the list of partitions found in both trees, details about matching partitions can be obtained easily.

+.. versionchanged 2.3

+  - allows to discard edges from the comparison based on their support value.

+  - allows to automatically expand polytomies (multifurcations) in source and target trees.

+  - a command line tool providing most used features is available: `ete compare`

 In the following example, several of above mentioned features are
 shown: